PathPaver/PathPaver.NET/README.md

 The main project contains the presentation layer and implements the ASP.NET Core web API.
 It should reference the Application and Infrastructure projects.

+## Postman tests

+To run the Postman tests, you'll need to import the collection into your Postman application.

+Next, you must click on the 3 dots of collection (or right-click), and click the "Run Collection" button.
+This will then run each test in the proper order.
+Make sure a server is running before testing.

+You also need to update the variables in the collection.
+Click on the collection, go in the Variables tab, and update the email, password and url fields to match what you need.

 ## Stress Tests

 This project uses a tool called artillery to run stress tests on our website.